evertvorster/dynamic-power-daemon/README.md

 - Supports both `powerprofilesctl` and `asusctl` for power profile management.
 - Configurable thresholds and settings via `/etc/dynamic-power.conf`.
 - Monitors a configurable process (`obs` by default) for "recording mode", ensuring low-noise operation while adjusting EPP settings.
+- Montiors a configurable process ('kdenlive' by default) for "video editing more", ensuring that the CPU does not idle down completely when video editing.
 - Includes a separate real-time monitoring utility: `dynamic-power-monitor`.

 ## Installation